-Satisfactory sign-off at the end of chemical pathology training requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum expected level of performance expected for completion of this stage of training.
+Satisfactory sign-off at the end of chemical pathology training requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum level of performance expected for completion of this stage of training.

-This section of the curriculum details the 11 generic and specialty CiPs for chemical pathology with expected levels of performance, mapping to relevant GPCs and the evidence that may be used to make an entrustment decision.
+This section of the curriculum details the 11 generic and specialty CiPs for chemical pathology with expected levels of performance, mapping to relevant GPCs and the evidence that may be used to make an entrustment decision for specialty-specific CiPs.